Our Ladies Of Perpetual Succour

 The story is fresh and relatable, with the histories and idiosyncrasies of each girl unfolding bit by bit, this unapologetically rude masterpiece on friendship is absolutely worth watching.

-I really enjoyed the energy and impact of this theatre experience, I’m rating it four and a half out of six rainbow sloths.
+I really enjoyed the energy and impact of this theatre experience.